Skip to main content

 Quickly create temporary silence rules based on existing incidents.
 Operation Path: Incident Details → More Actions → Quick Silence

-• Rule name defaults to incident ID + title
+• Rule name defaults to “Quick Silence - #short-ID”, with the incident title included in the description

 • Effective scope is the incident’s channel (cannot be changed)